skshashankkumar41/Sentiment-Analyzer-Flask-RESTAPI/README.md

 # Sentiment Analyzer Flask REST API

-A flask based REST API deployed on Heroku to give response of sentiment of text data posted to it with probabilites.
+A flask based REST API deployed on Heroku to give a response of sentiment of text data posted to it with probabilities.

 * **URL**
   https://sentiment-bert-api.herokuapp.com/post/ <br>